hans-die/tp2-Dietrich-Loubet/README.md

 # Tp Edna - Image Editor

 **Edna** is a simple image editor created for an academic project.
 It allows users to apply two quantization techniques—**Halftone** and **K-Means**—to modify and stylize images in creative ways.
-The program is fully interactive and designed for use via the terminal.
+The program is fully interactive and provides the user with multiple options.

 ---